Walt Schupp

 Walter Lee Schupp (September 30, 1895 – August 10, 1941) was an American football tackle, guard, and coach who played one season in the American Professional Football Association (APFA) for the Cincinnati Celts.
 He played college football for Miami (OH) and was a high school coach for eighteen years afterwards until his death in 1941.

 Early life and education

-Walt Schupp was born on September 30, 1895 in Bucyrus, Ohio.
+Walt Schupp was born on September 30, 1895, in Bucyrus, Ohio.
 He attended Bucyrus High School before playing college football at Miami University (OH).
-He earned a varsity letter in 1916 before his career was interrupted by World War I. He served in the United States Army from 1917–18, and also played for a military service football team.
+He earned a varsity letter in 1916 before his career was interrupted by World War I. He served in the United States Army from 1917 to 1918, and also played for a military service football team.
 He returned in 1919, and graduated in 1920.
 He was named all-Ohio in his final two seasons.